xprova/vetrina/doc/protocol.md

 }
 ```

-which will initiate a download of a file called `result.csv` with the
+which will initiate downloading a file called `result.csv` with the following
-following content:
+content:

 ```
 a,b,c